 Among the remarkable plants that the Hortus has collected over the years are plants that catch live insects and digest them.
 These carnivorous plants have their own ways to catch the bugs: from sticky traps to liquid-filed pitchers that drown the insects.

 Interesting as well are many of the trees.
 There is an enormous Turkish hazel.
 This tree is more than 200 years old, the oldest and largest of its species in The Netherlands.
 You can ask for a special folder with a list of the special Amsterdam botanical garden trees.

 Giant water lily Victoria

-The Amsterdam Hortus is particulary proud of their giant water lily, the Victoria Amazonica.
+The Amsterdam Hortus is particularly proud of its giant water lily, the Victoria Amazonica.
 The leaves of this water plant grow as large as 2 meters.
 The edges of the leaves are turned up.

 How to get to the Amsterdam botanical garden

 - The Amsterdam botanical garden Hortus Botanicus is located in the centre in the old Jewish Quarter, walking distance from Waterloo Square and Rembrandt Square.
 The address is Plantage Middenlaan 2a, 1018 DD Amsterdam

 - From Amsterdam Central Station you can take tram 9 or 14, get out at Mr. Visserplein.